deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Where do you come in?"

-"There was…political fallout.
+"There was...political fallout.
 Ayma—the leader of the abducted females—fought fang and claw to get Shoo adopted into the Clan of Females.
-Most of the other females sided with her, of course, but some of the male clans…"
+Most of the other females sided with her, of course, but some of the male clans..."

 "Yeah?"
 WARHORSE took another mouthful "*I thought you guyff mofftly went along with the Femaleff*?"